MileHacker Logo

 Fine dining places are limited in Buenaventura city.
 The dining scene focuses on authentic local cuisine.

-• Do not expect a wide array of upscale choices.
+• Do not anticipate a wide array of upscale choices.

 • Some better hotels might host a more upscale restaurant.

-• Inquire at your place to stay for such possibilities.
+• Inquire at your place to stay for things like possibilities.

 Mid-Range & Budget